tytydraco/yessleep/out/Coming_Right_Up.md

 It was making my head dizzy and my vision steadily blurry.
 At that point, I just couldn’t champion through it any longer, as whatever was in the air was choking my lungs and making my throat begin to burn.
 I pushed my chair back and began stumbling my way to the door, when I heard Eddie begin shouting.

-“HERE IT FUCKING COMES, BITCH, IT’S COMING RIGHT UP!”
+“HERE IT FUCKING COMES, BITCH, THIS IS ALL YOUR FAULT!”
 He shouted, his voice undeniably distraught and haggard.
 I was far too desperate for air to acknowledge his words in that moment, as I sprung the door open and exited onto the sidewalk into the cold December air.

 It didn’t remain cold, however, as a wave of heat from behind blasted me off my feet and into the street.
 My head collided with the icy tarmac as everything suddenly went black.
 My memory from that point remains hazy, but from what I can remember, red and orange bled into the darkness as I slowly came to, flat on my back surrounded by passer-byers, ears ringing.